 Innovation in the Measurement of Diet, Physical Activity and Nutrition, NIHR Cambridge BRC Dietary Assessment Platform

 Current work and interests

-Rachel joined the NIHR Cambridge BRC Dietary Assessment Platform (DAP) in September 2018 as a Research Assistant, supporting the development of a new automated tool for capturing dietary intake at a population level.
-Her role includes working on the adaptation of a web-based 24-hour dietary recall system (Intake 24), to ensure it is suitable to meet the requirements of the National Diet and Nutrition Survey (NDNS), whilst reducing burden for participants to complete independently.
-This involves review and rationalisation of recipes and food codes held in the nutrient databank, maintained together with Public Health England (PHE), to ensure food composition data is available and up to date for foods consumed.
+Rachel joined the NIHR Cambridge BRC Dietary Assessment Platform in September 2018 as a Research Assistant, supporting the development of a new automated tool for capturing dietary intake at a population level.
+Her role included working on the adaptation of a web-based 24-hour dietary recall system (Intake 24), to ensure it is suitable to meet the requirements of the National Diet and Nutrition Survey (NDNS), whilst reducing burden for participants to complete independently.
+This involved review and rationalisation of recipes and food codes held in the nutrient databank, maintained together with Public Health England (PHE), to ensure food composition data is available and up to date for foods consumed.
 She left the Unit in January 2020.

 Background and experience